Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 2

-evaporate almost instantly.
-We resolve this by introducing the Peierls-Nabarro Stress.
+astrophysical objects (like Cygnus X-1) would evaporate almost instantly.
+We resolve this

-In a discrete lattice, a domain wall cannot move continuously; it must hop from one lattice
+In a discrete lattice, a domain wall cannot glide continuously; it must physically un-stitch

-site to the next.
-This requires overcoming an energy barrier known as the Peierls potential.
+geometric energy barrier known as the Peierls potential.
+For macroscopic black holes with

 P